 Please find the full conference schedule and registration link here.
 We look forward to seeing you!

 Many people know the name of Belle da Costa Greene, if not also her story as the fledgling librarian who rose to become librarian and then director of the famous Morgan Library & Museum in New York (1905–1948).
 A major exhibition opening this fall at the Morgan will explore the broad scope of Greene’s life and career, including the challenges she faced as a young woman of African-American heritage who lived as white in a field dominated by powerful European and American men.
 But where did Greene acquire the training in languages, history, and rare book studies that would advance her career?
-With the support of the Princeton Histories Fund, a team of researchers from Princeton University Libraries and the Index of Medieval Art set out to learn more.
+With the support of the Princeton Histories Fund, a team of researchers from Princeton University Library and the Index of Medieval Art set out to learn more.
 Their findings include the discovery of Greene’s hand in library records, a letter pinpointing the beginning of her work with the Morgan in summer 1905, and a fascinating correspondence documenting her continuing professional relationship with Princeton faculty and staff after her departure for New York.

 These findings will be highlighted in a mini-exhibition opening on November 12, 2024 at Firestone Library and beginning with a round table discussing the project’s findings and their ramifications for Greene’s biography and the history of librarianship.
 Featured participants will include Kathleen Brennan of Princeton’s Mudd Library; Erica Ciallela of the Morgan Library & Museum and Schlesinger Library, Harvard University; and Mireille Djenno of Firestone Special Collections.
 The round table will be held at 4:30 pm on Nov.
 12 in the Chancellor Green Rotunda, the very building in which the university’s library was housed during Greene’s time at Princeton.
 It will be followed by a reception and viewing in Firestone Library.
 Both round table and exhibition, supported by the Princeton Histories Fund, are free and open to the public.